 Beatitudes Matthew 5: 3-10

-Blessed are the meek, for they shall inherit the earth” Matthew 5:5 During the months of April and May the focus of the Sunday Scripture Class will be on the third beatitude.
+During the months of September and October the focus of the Sunday Scripture Class will be on the seventh beatitude.

 Mindful Body Movement: Come try the Mindful Body Movement Class at St. Joseph every Tuesday at 1pm in the Parish Life Center.
 Wear athletic shoes, bring a bottle of water and a friend!

 During the past seven weeks I hope you have established some baseline steps for the Walking with Jesus program.

 This Social Action Committee prepares and serves a hot lunch to the homeless individuals at The Room In The Inn on the 2nd Monday of each month.

 If you are a Catholic who has been away from the Church or know of someone who has been away, know that we are thinking of you!